yalesites-org/yalesites-project/docs/color-theme.md

   ---

 ### Working with themes in CSS
-In each component that uses component themes and global themes, each theme should be iterated over so that each component can override its default CSS variables.
+In each component that uses component themes and global themes, each theme should be iterated over so that each component can override its default CSS token variables.
 Rather, each component can get a new color-slot mapping from each global-theme.

 #### Part one
 For example, in our `_yds-callout.scss` file (https://github.com/yalesites-org/component-library-twig/blob/develop/components/02-molecules/callout/_yds-callout.scss), at the top we include our tokens and the map function.